danachen/Javascript/notes/FUNCTIONS.md

 ## Closure
 * A function retains access to (closes over) the var scope currently in effect, this is creating a closure
 * It retains references to everything in scope when closure is created, and retains those references for as long as the closure exists
-* So the function can still access those references when invoke the function
+* So the function can still access those references when invoking the function
 ```javascript
 var name = 'Julian';
 function greet() {